saltkid/tbg/README.md

 ## Flags
 Flags are used to override [field entries in a config](#config), which are then passed to the parent command.

-Flags behave differently based on the main command so for more detailed explanation, go to the documentation of the command instead.
+Flags behave differently based on the parent command so for more detailed explanation, go to the documentation of the command instead.
 | Flag | Field Overriden |
 | --- | --- |
 | `--profile`<br>`-p` | `profile` |